Is the elimination diet healthy?

 While it may seem like just about every food is off-limits, there are still plenty of filling and nutritious ways to fill your plate.
 First up: veggies, veggies, and more veggies!
-Fruits are fine (although some plans exclude a few), and usually there are some grain options, like brown rice, quinoa, and millet.
-Most elimination diets allow for high-quality meats like grass-fed beef, organic chicken, and wild salmon, plus healthy fats like cold-pressed extra virgin olive oil.
-And you can snack on seeds like sesame, pumpkin, and sunflower.
+Fruits are fine (although some plans exclude a few), and usually there are some grain options, like brown rice, quinoa and millet.
+Most elimination diets allow for high-quality meats such as grass-fed beef, organic chicken and wild salmon, plus healthy fats such as cold-pressed extra virgin olive oil.
+And you can snack on seeds like sesame, pumpkin and sunflower.

-After four weeks, you add the excluded foods back into your diet one at a time for two to three days and take notes of which ones trigger any negative symptoms.
+After four weeks, you add the excluded foods back into your diet, one at a time for two to three days each, and take notes of which ones trigger any negative symptoms.

 Pros and Cons

 Monitoring everything that enters your mouth is a lot of work.
-You’ll want to keep a journal to track what you’re eating as well as any and all symptoms that arise.
-And at least at the beginning, it’s very restrictive.
+You’ll want to keep a journal to track what you’re eating, as well as any and all symptoms that arise.
+At least at the beginning, this diet is very restrictive.
 If you’re the type that likes to dine out or order in, you’re going to have to make major adjustments and cook for yourself.